google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

 ## Experiment with content changes in Chrome DevTools {: #experiment }

-You may have found going back-and-forth between the editor tab and the live tab to be somewhat tedious.
+If you were developing a big page with a lot of HTML, you can imagine that it would become somewhat tedious to go back-and-forth between the editor tab and the live tab hundreds of times in order to see your changes.
 Chrome DevTools can help you experiment with content changes without ever leaving the live tab.

 ### Learn the difference between HTML and the DOM {: #DOM }